-- 8.2.1 At the end of the hearing, or promptly thereafter as provided in Annex A, McLaren Global Sport Solutions, Inc. shall issue a written decision that conforms with Article 9 of the International Standard for Results Management and which includes the full reasons for the decision, the period of Ineligibility imposed, the Disqualification of results under Article 10.10 and, if applicable, a justification for why the greatest potential Consequences were not imposed. - 8.2.2 IRONMAN shall notify that decision to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3, and shall promptly report it into ADAMS.
+- 8.2.1 At the end of the hearing, or promptly thereafter, the International Hearing panel shall issue a written decision that conforms with Article 9 of the International Standard for Results Management and Article 7.5 of these Anti-Doping Rules. - 8.2.2 IRONMAN shall notify that decision to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3, and shall promptly report it into ADAMS.
 The decision may be appealed as provided in Article 13.